-Payments are no longer purely transactional and leading businesses as well as merchant acquirers, are recognising that delivering on their service level agreements (SLAs) is critical in a fast and frictionless consumer experience.
+Payments are no longer purely transactional, and leading businesses as well as merchant acquirers, are recognising that delivering on service level agreements (SLAs) is critical to deliver a fast and frictionless customer experience.

 The difference between multi-channel & omni-channel payments

-These days, a customer will research and review an item up to 12 times before finally deciding to buy it – and often won’t buy it at the place that they first looked.
+These days, a customer will research and review an item up to 12 times before finally deciding to buy it – and, in most cases, won’t buy from the place they first looked.

 Multi-channel payments offer customers various online or mobile channels through which to pay.
 A bricks-and-mortar store for example which offers customers the option of buying on their eCommerce store, or a marketplace like Amazon, or a social media network like Facebook.

 Omni-channel is all about merchants melding shopping experiences and payment touch points across their physical store, eCommerce site, mobile app and other places.
 It means a seamless shopping experience for customers by offering alternative payment methods, comprehensive searchability, embedding loyalty coupons and discounts, free-return or free delivery facilities in their apps.

 Businesses are pressured to implement multi/omni-channel marketing to stay competitive and aligned to consumers’ purchasing behaviour: